Financial Aid & Costs

 * Room costs are based on a standard, double-occupancy residence hall room.
 Costs for other on-campus housing options vary.

 **Health Insurance is required for all students.
 This may be waived if a student is covered by a parent or guardian’s insurance policy.
 Please check with your insurance provider regarding coverage for your student while in Oregon and at college.
 Students who wish to purchase health insurance for fall and spring semester will pay $822.50 per semester (for a total of $1,645 for the year).
 International students cannot waive insurance, regardless of coverage provided by a parent, guardian or home country insurance policy or program.
-The cost of insurance for international students is $725 per semester (for the 2012-13 school year).

 *** Figures for personal expenses and books and supplies are estimates and may vary depending upon transportation to and from campus, types of courses and books/supplies needed and other variables.